CAT

 Symbol Description

-sis_i Binary decision variable (1 if item ii included in shadow test)
+xix_i Binary decision variable - 1 if item ii is included in the test

-njn_j Required number of items from content area jj
+Lj,UjL_j, U_j Lower/upper bound on the number of items drawn from content area jj

 10. Comparison: Unidimensional vs. Multidimensional CAT